 Macau Complementary Tax is calculated at 12% of the estimated assessable profits exceeding MOP600,000 for both years.
-No provision for Macau Complementary Tax has been made as the assessable profit has been absorbed by unused tax losses.
+No provision for Macau Complementary Tax has been made for prior year as the assessable profit has been absorbed by unused tax losses.